History

 Additional rooms and a porch were added to the south end of the hotel during this time.
 Jennings’ wife Mary made the kitchen meet the highest standards of the island's other hotels, featuring a long bar facing the bay.

-By 1886, Isaac Jennings, the first mayor of Harvey Cedars, had passed away, and Harvey Cedars Beach Company owned the hotel and 200 acres of land.
-The Tuckerton Railroad's expansion onto Long Beach Island generated hope for the Harvey Cedars Hotelthe rail line ran almost the entire length of the island from Beach Haven to Barnegat City (now Barnegat Light.)
+By 1886, Jennings, the first mayor of Harvey Cedars, had passed away, and Harvey Cedars Beach Company owned the hotel and 200 acres of land.
+The Tuckerton Railroad's expansion onto Long Beach Island generated hope for the Harvey Cedars Hotelthe rail line ran almost the entire length of the island.

 1886-1914